thyroid gland function

 • This changes cellular metabolism, which regulates energy production, allowing cells to convert food into fuel.

-See also Giardia in Humans: Causes, Symptoms, and Treatment
+See also Tapeworms in Humans: How to Identify and Treat Them

 Indirect Pathway